Hemanthb1/Hemanthb1/README.md

-## Hemanth Bommireddy
+Hey there,

-PhD candidate in Astronomy at Universidad de Chile, working at the intersection of multimessenger astronomy and alert broker infrastructure.
+This is Hemanth Bommireddy.
+I am a PhD candidate in Astronomy at Universidad de Chile, working at the intersection of multimessenger astronomy and alert broker infrastructure.
+My research focuses on utlising the public alerts from survey telescopes such as ZTF, LSST, DECam to search for the counterparts of the gravitational wave events.

-### Research
-- Gravitational wave EM counterpart searches across ~200 LVK O4 events
-- Developer of [GW-AGN Watcher](https://pypi.org/project/gw-agn-watcher/) - a Python pipeline for real-time GW skymap crossmatching with ZTF alerts
-- Member of ALeRCE, DESGW, and TROVE collaborations

-### Infrastructure
-- React + TypeScript dashboard for GW-AGN candidate visualization
-- Real-time GCN Kafka alert consumer for Fermi GBM stream distribution

-### Stack
-Python • React • TypeScript • PostgreSQL • Kafka • FastAPI • Vercel
+In this new era of time domain astronomy, where enormous number of alerts are produced in a single night along with the alerts from the space telescopes, I aim to build open source tools for the astronomy community

 ### Links
 -  [GW-AGN Dashboard](https://gw-agn-dashboard.vercel.app)